Graduate

 Students in the M.A. in Modern Languages with an emphasis in Applied Linguistics and TESOL have four options for completing the degree.

-1) 36 credit hours of graduate-level coursework in linguistics (Lin);
+1) 36 credit hours of graduate-level linguistics coursework;

-2) 24 credit hours of graduate-level coursework in linguistics and 6-12 credit hours of coursework in a departmentally approved subfield;
+2) minimum of 24 credit hours of graduate-level linguistics coursework and 6-12 credit hours of coursework in a departmentally approved subfield;

-3) 24 credit hours of graduate-level coursework in linguistics and 6-12 credit hours of thesis work;
+3) minimum of 24 credit hours of graduate-level linguistics coursework and 6-12 credit hours of thesis work;

-4) 18 credit hours of graduate-level coursework in linguistics and 18 credit hours of a supervised internship (Lin 688 and 689).
+4) 18 credit hours of graduate-level linguistics coursework and 18 credit hours of a supervised internship (Lin 688 and 689).

-All options require 36 credit hours and must include the following courses:
+All options require a B average in the coursework and must include the following courses:

 • Lin 561: Multilingual Development & Education